There’s no guaranteed strategy for retaining every enrolled student on a college campus.

 - California State University, Chico’s 2017 retention rate increased by more than 16 percentage points (69.2% vs. 85.8%) for first-year students enrolled in at least one FYE program.

-- Every year since 2003, retention rates for student mentees within The University of Richmond’s Peer Advisors and Mentors program have been notably higher than students not in the program.
+- Every year since 2003, retention rates for student mentees within The University of Richmond’s Peer Advisors and Mentors program have been notably higher than students who are not in the program.

-The secret ingredient that sets succesful institutions apart from others in creating engagement magic is… access to good data!
+The secret ingredient that sets successful institutions apart from others in creating engagement magic is: access to good data!
 When data is accurate and reliable, SA pros can use it to showcase the value of their division, leading to increased budget allocations, and, thus, even better programming — which can then increase retention even more.
-It’s a delightful cycle!
+It’s a highly rewarding cycle.

 SA pros can help kick this cycle off by using engagement data to better understand why, how, and when students are engaging with their daily programming and HIPs.